The Heat of the Day: Plot

 At dinner, a startled Stella talks with Harrison about her past.
 She admits that she lied about her role in the divorce to prevent other people from thinking of her as her husband's fool.
 Harrison reveals that he knows Stella told Robert about him.
 He tells her that he now has to arrest Robert.
 Before Stella can respond, Louie notices Harrison and interrupts their conversation.
 Stella uses the opportunity to indirectly mock Harrison.
 She seems to hurt his feelings, and when she implicitly offers to have sex with him to prolong Robert's life, he declines.

 Robert gradually becomes aware that the government is converging on him.
 He goes to Stella to confess his lies.
 He admits that he spies for Nazi Germany, explaining that freedom provides humanity with nothing but an opportunity to destroy itself.
 Stella is repelled by his beliefs but she loves him too much to abandon him.
 Robert tells her that he must leave before they learn to hate each other.
 He kills himself by throwing himself from the roof of Stella's building.

-The narrative gives a sweeping overview of the next few years of the war.
+The narrative gives a sweeping overview of the next two years of the war.
 Roderick decides never to learn more about his father, instead resolving to live peacefully at Mount Morris.
 Harrison visits Stella again during another bombing, where she seems to let him down gently.
 He tells her that his first name is Robert; the resolution of their relationship is left ambiguous.
 Louie gets pregnant in the course of her extramarital affairs but her husband is killed in action without knowing.
 Louie leaves London to give birth to her son.
 She retires with him to her home town, with the intent to raise him as if he were her heroic husband's child.